Religion in the Song dynasty: Zhang Zai (1020-1077)

 Zhang Zai (1020-1077) was born in 1020 in Daliang, near Kaifeng.
 After the death of his father, his family moved to Hengqu (in modern Mei County, Shaanxi).
 During his youth, Zhang was infatuated with the study of military matters and even organized a militia force with the intent of capturing territory from the Western Xia.
 In 1040, Zhang was convinced by Fan Zhongyan to give up a career in the military, which led Zhang to forays in Buddhism and Taoism.

-In 1056, Zhang gave lectures on the Yijing in Kaifeng, the Song capital, and thus came to the attention of several prominent scholars, including Sima Guang.
+In 1056, Zhang gave lectures on the Yijing in Kaifeng, the Song capital, and came to the attention of several prominent scholars, including Sima Guang.
 After meeting his nephews, Cheng Hao and Cheng Yi, Zhang gave up on public lecturing because he felt their knowledge surpassed his own.
 After that, Zhang dedicated himself to Confucian learning.

 Zhang Zai and his nephew Cheng Hao obtained jinshi degrees in 1057.
 For the next decade, Zhang served in a number of provisional positions, including administrator in charge of laws.
 In 1069, Zhang was summoned for an audience with Emperor Shenzong of Song, who was pleased with his answers on how best to govern the empire.
 Shenzong requested Zhang to deliberate on Wang Anshi's New Policies, but Zhang was not keen on participating.

 Later when Wang tried to recruit him as a participant in implementing the New Policies, Zhang advised Wang to conduct himself properly and cease pursuing a policy of micro-management.
 Displeased with Zhang's attitude, Wang demoted him to the provinces and almost drove him to quitting office altogether.
 After the death of his brother, Zhang Jian (1030-1076), Zhang Zai resigned and spent the remaining year of his life devoted to study and teaching.

 Zhang Zai believed in a materialist conception of the world and theorized that the basic element of the universe was qi.
 Zhang believed that everything was made of qi and thus nothing could be truly empty.
 He used his belief in the universal presence of qi to caution against withdrawal from the world in the manner of Buddhis clerics.
 Zhang also emphasized a link between the heart/mind with the body, and that sincerity upheld the natural order.
 His primary contribution to the Neo-Confucianist movement was his argument against the Buddhist conception of nothingness, which he considered nothing more than a more dispersed state of qi.